 It could involve making changes to your diet, working to stay active, or limiting blue light around bedtime.

-But what about the choices that impact your wellbeing, or your mental state?
-The things in our life that affect our wellbeing can be harder to identify than the things that affect our cholesterol or blood pressure, but they're arguably just as important to our overall health.
+But what about the choices that impact your well-being, or your mental state?
+The things in our life that affect our well-being can be harder to identify than the things that affect our cholesterol or blood pressure, but they're arguably just as important to our overall health.

-Stress can be as damaging to the body as any physical

-malady, and, for a lot of adults, a significant source of stress and anxiety can be rooted in worrying about the safety of an older parent or loved one.
-When we agonize over the health and wellbeing of our loved ones, we may end up doing harm to our own.
+Stress can be as damaging to the body as any physical malady, and, for a lot of adults, a significant source of stress and anxiety can be rooted in worrying about the safety of an older parent or loved one.
+When we agonize over the health and well-being of our loved ones, we may end up doing harm to our own.
 Think of Assisted Living not only as support for your loved one, but for yourself: it provides the kind of care that allows you a full night's sleep.

 The peace of mind afforded by Assisted Living is not limited to the person directly receiving care.
 For many adult children that come to us, the knowledge that their loved one is receiving constant support plays a significant role in reducing worry and daily stress.
-More than likely, these people are working full time and raising children of their own; caring for an aging parent on top of that is more than any one person can better suited for professionals, trying to take it upon yourself can breed resentment for the person you're caring for.
+More than likely, these people are working full time and raising children of their own; caring for an aging parent on top of that is more than any one person can reasonably be asked to do.
+In a living situation that fulfills their needs and an engaging curriculum of activities and events, Assisted Living accomplishes what no person could alone.

+While it might seem intuitive that keeping a loved one home would be the healthier choice, the reality is that being a caretaker is a full-time job in itself, and not only is it better suited for professionals, trying to take it upon yourself can breed resentment for the person you're caring for.
 Caring for an older adult is a situation for which very few people have a plan, let alone the resources.
 It can be overwhelming, scary, and downright unpleasant if you aren't prepared for the scope of the task at hand.
 While it may feel like you're doing the right thing for your loved one, you must be able to rationally assess the benefits and harm if you are going to make a care decision that's in their best interest.